-INCOTERMS (‘international commercial terms’) are a series of pre-defined commercial terms published by the International Chamber of Commerce (ICC), where full text and explanations can be purchased in print or as an app.
+Incoterms (‘international commercial terms’) are a series of pre-defined set of rules related to the delivery of sold products and are published by the International Chamber of Commerce (ICC), where full text and explanations can be purchased in print or as an app.
 Incoterms are usually abbreviated to three letters (e.g. FOB, CIF, DDP, EXW).
 Incoterm rules are generally accepted worldwide for the interpretation of most commonly used sets of terms and conditions, and are primarily intended to clearly communicate:

 - the tasks, costs and risks associated with the transportation, and